mhoffman/mhoffman.github.com/_posts/2015-05-21-how-to-navigate-directories-with-the-shell.md

 `cd` will search all directories listed in `CDPATH` and jump to the first directory it finds in the order listed in `CDPATH`.
 The default setting is `CDPATH=.`, which means `cd` only searches the current working directory.
 But there is no reason to stop where.
 My `~/.bashrc` contains export CDPATH=.:~:~/src:~/calculations:~/ssh_mounts

-With this line I can always directly jump directly to any directoy below the current directory, the home directory, a directory named `src` for software projects, a directory for `calculations`, and a directory named `ssh_mounts` that may link to other servers linked via the [sshfs](http://de.wikipedia.org/wiki/SSHFS) program.
+With this line I can always directly jump directly to any directory below the current directory, the home directory, a directory named `src` for software projects, a directory for `calculations`, and a directory named `ssh_mounts` that may link to other servers linked via the [sshfs](http://de.wikipedia.org/wiki/SSHFS) program.

 This helps to keep directories for different types of activities apart while also allowing for quick changes between them.
 It is more powerful if one has only one `~/.bashrc` for all user accounts and synchronizes it using e.g. [git](https://git-scm.com/), and bash completion